adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 In this case study, you'll be analyzing data from Human Freedom Index reports from 2008-2016.
 Your aim will be to summarize a few of the relationships within the data both graphically and numerically in order to find which variables can help tell a story about freedom.
 This will be done using the tool of regression.

-Again, like our previous case studies, this lesson will introduce many of the ideas of the block.
-Don't worry if they seem difficult and you feel overwhelmed a bit, we will come back to the ideas in the following lessons.
+Again, like our previous case studies, this chapter will introduce many of the ideas of the block.
+Don't worry if they seem difficult and you feel overwhelmed a bit, we will come back to the ideas in the following chapters.

 ### Load packages